skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

         - The second argument to the `String.out.printf` call should also be its own method, called `getEntryAt`.
 This is a bit tricky: Select it and start the "Extract Method" refactoring, and you will see that the "Fold parameters" box is checked.
 Uncheck it, then refactor it and move it to the `Page` class.
         - As a final cleanup, **Safe delete** the `pageNumber` parameter in the `printNumbersOnPage` method.

 5. Go back to the `print` method.
 Remember that the goal was to simplify the loop in this method.
-Start by extracting a new method out of the the function calls that make up the body of the `while` loop.
+Start by extracting a new method out of the function calls that make up the body of the `while` loop.
 Call the new method `printPage`.
-The `while` loop should looke much simpler!
+The `while` loop should look much simpler!

-6. There are still some things off about the order things are happening in the new `printPage` method.
+6. There are still some things off about the order in which things are happening in the new `printPage` method.
 We should be going to the "next page" first.
-Move the `page.nextPage()` line up a step so that it is the first line in the method body.
+Move the `page.nextPage()` line up a bit so that it is the first line in the method body.
 This change, unfortunately, causes the tests to fail.
-To fix this requires `pageNumber` to be adjuted in a number of ways:
+To fix this requires `pageNumber` to be adjusted in a number of ways:

-- `pageNumber` should start 0 instead of 1; fix this in the field declaraction at the top of the `Page` class.
+    - `pageNumber` should start at 0 instead of 1; fix this in the field declaration at the top of the `Page` class.
     - `hasNext` should use a new method called `getNextPageOffset` instead of `getPageOffset`; this new method is like `getPageOffset` but uses `pageNumber` instead of `pageNumber - 1`.

     After you have made those changes and created the new method, your tests should again pass.

 7. One final cleanup before calling it a day: The second parameter to `printHeader` can be inlined.
 Do that.
 And the `System.out.println("\f");` line should really be a method called `printFooter`, so extract that, then rearrange the methods so that they follow the stepdown rule.

+You should at this point commit your work.

 This activity continues in [refactoring activity 3](activity2-5bRefactoringPrimesGeneratorPart3.md).